-Mobile devices and laptops let us work from anywhere in the world, be it an office space, coffee shop, or an airport lounge.
+Laptops and tablets let us work from anywhere in the world, whether that’s a co-working space, coffee shop, or airport lounge.
 Working for long hours hunched over a device can be uncomfortable, however, and cause pain and injury longer-term.

-You likely have a full-size keyboard and mouse at home, but these are clunky to travel with.
-A keyboard that’s lightweight and specifically designed for travel and mobile use is a better option, especially if you’re on the road or work from coffeeshops regularly.
+A vital part of that setup is the keyboard, which is more comfortable to use than a laptop and increases both typing speed and accuracy.
+You likely have a full-size keyboard and mouse at home, but something lightweight and specifically designed for travel is a better option if you’re on the road or work from coffeeshops regularly.

-Many of these models are Bluetooth enabled, and can be used with both laptops and mobile devices like tablets and smartphones.
-While traditional wireless keyboards typically rely on USB dongles, these mobile Bluetooth keyboards are more versatile and don’t rely on a small, easily-lost component to work.
+Most portable keyboard models are Bluetooth-enabled, and can be used with both laptops and mobile devices like tablets and smartphones.
+While traditional wireless keyboards typically rely on USB dongles, these mobile Bluetooth keyboards are more versatile and don’t rely on a small, easily-lost component.

-Most portable keyboards can also be used during your downtime.
-Many people use a small keyboard to control apps on their smart TV, or to run a computer from the couch.
+These aren’t just work tools: many people use a small keyboard like this to control apps on their smart TV, or to run a computer from the couch.
 If this is your intended use, be sure to look for a model with an adequate wireless range, typically at least fifteen feet.

 - Size: 10.9 x 4.9 x 0.6 inches